Daqarta

 Notes="Notes Test Message" replaces the current Notes with the text enclosed in quotes.

-Notes can make use of string variables and complex strings.
+Notes can make use of string variables and expressions.
 It can also include itself to allow appending and prepending:

 Multiple lines may be included in the command text, surrounded by a single pair of quotes, and the lines will likewise appear in the resulting Notes.
 For example: